su-ntu-ctp/5m-data-2.1-intro-big-data-eng/installation.md

 - Github token prepared in lesson 2.3
 - GCP setup prepared in lesson 2.2

 ## Preparation for Lesson 2.6

 ### Meltano Requirements
 - `elt` environment
 - Github token prepared in lesson 2.3
 - GCP service account key (json file) prepared in lesson 2.2.
-Place teh file in the home folder and copy the path.
+Place the file in the home folder and copy the path.
 WSL user, use VS Code to copy path.
 DO NOT USE WINDOWS EXPLORER.

 ### Dagster Requirement (Optional)
 - `dagster` environment

 ## Preparation for Lesson 2.7

 ### Great Expectations Requirements
 - `elt` environment

+### Dagster Requirement (Optional)
+- `dagster` environment

 ## Preparation for Lesson 2.8
 - `ooc` environment
-- We need to download large amount of data.
+- We need to download large amount of data more than 1GB.
 Suggest learner to run the notebook and download the data first.

 ## Preparation for Lesson 2.9
+- We will be using Google Colab, no environment required.

 ## Preparation for Lesson 2.10

+- `kafka` environment

+The learner is first requested to install docker via this link before running the below commands:

 ### Docker Setup
-The learner is first requested to install docker via this link before running the below commands:
 - Windows users: https://docs.docker.com/desktop/setup/install/windows-install/
 - Mac users: https://docs.docker.com/desktop/setup/install/mac-install/

 > WSL user can install the Windows version.
 You need not install docker in your wsl environment.

+### Docker Launch
+- We will launch docker image from the terminal in Docker app.

+> WSL user can use Windows command prompt to run the docker command.